Joose/Joose/doc/mmd/Joose/Manual/Concepts.txt

   Could only be done through serious prototype wizardry, and you probably never saw this before (at least in really "raw" JavaScript).

-<Type
-  Hand-written parameter checking in your new() method and accessors.
-  With Joose, you define types declaratively, and then use them by name in your attributes.
->

-<Delegation
-  Class.Delegation or Class.Delegator, but probably even more hand-written code.
-  With Joose, this is also declarative.
->

 Constructor
   A function, which process all the passed attributes to initialize the class.

   Comes for free when you define a class with Joose.

-<Destructor
-  A DESTROY() method.
-  With Joose, this is called DEMOLISH().
->

 META WHAT?